10 Venomous Thai Snakes From Rare To Famous

 Length: 40-80cm.

-MacLelland’s coral snake could never intimidate you with its facial expressions; the viciousness of a monocled cobra is far away.
+MacLelland’s coral snake (Sinomicrurus macclellandi) could never intimidate you with its facial expressions; the viciousness of a monocled cobra is far away.
 But despite all that, this species has venom so potent that it’s rumoured to cause instant heart failure.
-Like other coral snakes, Sinomicrurus macclellandi spews out neurotoxins which specialise in paralysis.
+Like other coral snakes, MacLelland’s coral snake spews out neurotoxins which specialise in paralysis.

 As of 2021, there was only one official bite documented in scientific journals.
 But what was revealed didn’t look good: the patient felt nothing for 6 hours, until motor issues gradually appeared, and he died at 8 hours post bite from respiratory paralysis.
-We don’t know much about this shy yet venomous snake, but doctors have one solid opinion: all bites should be treated as life-threatening.
-Sinomicrurus macclellandi inhabits the central and northwestern areas of Thailand.
+We don’t know much about this shy yet venomous snake, but doctors have one universal opinion: that all bites should be treated as life-threatening.

 6 Blue-necked keelback